dbcook/pm30_mv_cnc/README.md

 design follows the DMM recommended setup almost exactly, except for inclusion of separate fuses on the controller logic AC power connections.

+Note: browser dark mode will make this hard to read; use light mode!

 ![Power Section Block Diagram](art/PM-30MV_power_section.svg)